-With the holy month of Ramadan only a few days away, huge food wastage in the Middle East is again hogging limelight.
-It is a widely acccepted fact that almost half of the municipal solid waste stream in the Middle East is comprised of food wastes and associated matter.
-The increasing amount of food waste in the Middle East urgently demands a strong food waste management strategy to ensure its minimization and eco-friendly disposal.
-Food Waste in Ramadan Middle East nations are acknowleded as being the world’s top food wasters, and during Ramadan the situation takes a turn for the worse.
-In 2012, the Dubai Municipality … Continue reading →
+With the holy month of Ramadan already underway, huge food wastage in the Middle East is again hogging limelight.
+It is a widely accepted fact that almost half of the municipal solid waste stream in the Middle East is comprised of food wastes and associated matter.
+The increasing amount of food wastage in Ramadan urgently demands a strong and holistic food management strategy to ensure its minimization, ethical utilization and eco-friendly disposal.
+Food Waste in Ramadan Middle Eastern nations are acknowledged as being the world’s top food wasters, and during Ramadan the situation takes a turn for the worse.
+In the … Continue reading →

 Our environment is more than trees, water, land, and air.
 It is a sense of peace, an understanding of our place in our society.
 It sustains our satisfaction in life and our interest in caring for the life around us.
 Recognizing the sustaining forces that make up our environment sometimes requires a time of deep introspection.
 Few practices in the human repertoire can guide us to deep introspection like the profound practice of fasting in the holy month of Ramadan.
 For one full month in every year, fasting is required for Muslims all over the world.
 The day-long fasting process in … Continue reading →